-This dance-floor filler is the lead single by the American Pop-Rock band Maroon 5, from their fourth studio album, titled Overexposed
+This dance-floor filler is the lead single from Maroon 5's fourth studio album, Overexposed

 .
-The song finds Maroon 5 frontman Adam Levine in a downbeat mood as he reminisces about a failed relationship.
+The song finds frontman Adam Levine in a downbeat mood as he reminisces about a failed relationship.
 The song, which was produced by "Moves Like Jagger

 " co-authors Shellback and Benny Blanco, was debuted on The Voice